UNDP Brussels Office

 UNDP’s Representation Office in Brussels partners with the institutions of the European Union.
-Together with the wider UN-family in Brussels and with our partners in the European Union (EU), our goal is to promote and advance the development agenda and international UN standards - such as Millennium Development Goals and human rights - both in EU policy discussions and in the external action of the European Union.
+Together with the wider UN-family in Brussels and with our partners in the European Union (EU), our goal is to promote and advance the development agenda and international UN standards - such as the Sustainable Development Goals and human rights - both in EU policy discussions and in the external action of the European Union.

 UNDP and the EU have been working together for 15 years, and engaging in a strategic partnership ever since 2004.
 The UNDP-EU partnership is described in more detail in Our Partnerships.

-To achieve our Goal, the UNDP Brussels Office works on many levels.
-We network with key actors in Brussels, engage in policy dialogue with a view to influence EU-policy, we support UNDP Country Offices around the world in their relationship with the EU, we manage Brussels-based joint programmes, coordinate the Brussels-based UN-team and engage in joint communication- and outreach activities to raise the awareness about the UN and development issues.
+To achieve our goal, the UNDP Brussels Office works on many levels.
+We network with key actors in Brussels, engage in policy dialogue with a view to influence EU-policy, we support UNDP Country Offices around the world in their relationship with the EU, we manage Brussels-based joint programmes, coordinate the Brussels-based UN Team and engage in joint communication and outreach activities to raise the awareness about the UN and development issues.

 Influencing development policy